Astrophysics (Index)About

 (to what degree an EMR signal's lower frequencies are delayed)

 Dispersion measure (DM) is a measure of the dispersion of a signal, i.e., the phenomenon of the duration of a short signal growing longer as it travels.
 Electromagnetic radiation is slowed by the material it is passing through, generally, the longer the wavelength, the more it is slowed, so the shorter wavelengths of the signal are received earlier than longer wavelengths that were sent at the same time, and dispersion measure is a measure of how much delay results from additional wavelength.
 The concept is used in radio astronomy for transients consisting of very short pulses, such as those of pulsars (i.e., the pulsar dispersion measure) and more recently, it is used for fast radio bursts (FRBs).
-The dispersion measure is scaled to match a column density of electrons that would cause the dispersion, using conventional units tailored to astronomy: pc cm-3.
+The dispersion measure is scaled to match a column density of free electrons that would cause the dispersion, using conventional units tailored to astronomy: pc cm-3.

 t2-t1